 So how do we make sure our coffee habit isn’t making these situations worse?
 Look for one or more certification labels on the coffee you buy.
 The “Rainforest Alliance Certified” frog logo shows you that the coffee in question comes from farms that provide habitat for tropical birds while paying workers fair wages.
 Meanwhile, the “Fair Trade USA Certified” globe with two baskets symbol means that the coffee you’re buying was produced using sustainable methods by workers and farmers who are not only paid fair wages but also get access to education, health care, clean water and job training.
 Yet another certification to look for is the Smithsonian Migratory Bird Center’s “Bird-Friendly” mark which denotes that the coffee for sale is 100 percent shade-grown, fair trade and organic.
 UTZ Certified and Counter Culture Direct Trade Certified coffees are also produced and distributed without harming the environment or exploiting workers.

 How you make your coffee also impacts the environment.
 The good old “pour over” method rivals the French press not only in simplicity but also in eco-friendliness given that neither rely on electricity.
-At the other end of the spectrum are the Keurig-type coffee makers, each cup of which yields not only your coffee but also an empty wasted plastic K-Cup pod to clog up your local landfill.
-If you can’t give up the convenience of your Keurig coffee maker at home—or you don’t have a choice at the office—at least source coffee that comes in compostable pods.
-Woken Coffee, for instance, comes in 100% compostable pods that can be tossed into food and yard waste bins after use to become part of someone else’s topsoil.
+At the other end of the spectrum are the single use pod-style coffee makers (Nespresso, Keurig); each pod yields not only a cup of coffee but also an empty wasted pod to clog up your local landfill.
+On the Nespresso side, Woken Coffee comes in 100% compostable pods that can be tossed into food and yard waste bins after use to become part of someone else’s topsoil.
+Keurig owners can peruse their local Costco to find the San Francisco Bay Gourmet Coffee Company‘s 100% compostable K-cup pods.